GregerTomas/English/topics/parts-of-speech/determiners/some-any-no.md

 > I didn't see any students at the party. 🆚 I didn't see some students at the party. <br/>
 > My computer is quite old so I can't play any good games. 🆚 My computer is quite old so I can't play some good
 > games. <br/>

+### Some with countable singular nouns

+#### Emphasize the indefiniteness of the noun

+If a noun is indefinite, we use an indefinite article.

+> 🔴 I ran over some cat. ➡ 🟢 I ran over a cat. <br/>
+> 🔴 They bought some new car. ➡ 🟢 They bought a new car. <br/>

+We can use **some** in a case when we point out that we know nothing about it or we do not care.
+We will not continue in description of a noun.

+> She's living in some old house in the country. <br/>
+> He said that some idiot crashed into him on the highway. <br/>
+> Jack is going to marry some Polish girl he met at school. <br/>
+> "Who's that?"
+"It's just some girl I met at the party." <br/>
+> There must be some girl who will love you. <br/>

+#### Emphasize something unusually good 🗣

+💡vážně něco, stojí to za to

+> Look!
+Some car, huh? <br/>
+> Some chick! 💡*Ta je fakt dobrá.* <br/>
+> That was some party! 💡*To byl ale mejdan!* <br/>

+We can use exclamative clauses as well.
+> What a car! <br/>
+> What a chick! <br/>
+> What a party! <br/>

 ## Any